 You can define all of these settings for videos that you watch on YouTube and for embedded videos, and what is interesting in this regard is that you can select different settings for the two.

 The save bandwidth option can be useful for videos on third party websites, especially if you hang out on sites that post YouTube videos that you are not really that interested in.
+You may also select the save bandwidth option to block videos from playing or buffering when you open sites in the browser.

 A second set of options is available that deal with playlists on YouTube.
 You can have the extension control videos in playlists as well, and select to start playing videos that you find in the playlist right away or only after they have been buffered to a specific percentage.